gruncellka/porto-data/README.md

 3. Run `make validate` to check
 4. Run `make format` to auto-format
 5. Commit your changes
-6. If `metadata.json` was regenerated, the commit will be rejected
+6. If `metadata.json` was regenerated, stage it: `git add metadata.json` and commit again
-7. Stage `metadata.json` and commit again

 ### Updating Schemas